 Hardware accelerated 3D APIs

 Igalia has a long history of using 3D APIs to provide accelerated graphics solutions for our customers.
 Our engineers have a strong background in OpenGL (ES) and Vulkan, both as API users and also as implementors.
 Igalia is also a member of Khronos, the group driving the specifications for OpenGL (ES), Vulkan, and more.
-As a member, we participate in reviewing, developing and bugfixing tests in the Khronos Conformance Test suites used to certify OpenGL (ES) and Vulkan drivers.
+As a member, we participate in reviewing, developing and bugfixing tests in the Khronos Conformance Test Suite used to certify OpenGL (ES) and Vulkan drivers.

 OpenGL (ES) and Vulkan drivers